amsaren/course_materials/Biocontainers_2023/Tutorials/3-5_Building_images_in_sandbox_mode.md

 # Building Apptainer containers in sandbox mode

-In this tutorial we create a Singularity container in sandbox mode.
+In this tutorial we create a Apptainer container in sandbox mode.

 This is an extra exercise.
 It can not be run in Puhti.
 You will need  access to a computer or a virtual machine where you have sudo rights and that has